ASSERT-KTH/ITER/README.md

  │
  ├── 4_trace_patches.py:  script to trace plausible patches over iterations, this script generates patches.csv │
- ├── ITER_FL.py: script to be called by 3_repair to re-execute FL.
+ ├── ITER_FL.py: script to be called by 3_repair.py to re-execute FL.
  │
- ├──utils/context.jar: tool to obtain the context of bug under repair, used by 2_execute_perturbation.py │
+ ├── utils/context.jar: tool to obtain the context of bug under repair, called by 2_bug_representation.py │
  ├── run_gzoltar_fl.sh: script to execute gzoltar, used by 1_localize_fault.py
  │
- ├── patches.csv: the file to compare with the state-of-the-art
+ ├── patches.csv: all plausible patches.

 ```